3.7 cm TAK 1918: Description

 The 3.7 cm TAK 1918 was not a rifle or machine gun but instead was a small artillery piece.
 The barrel was rigidly mounted with no recoil mechanism or muzzle brake on a box trail carriage with two wooden-spoked wheels.
 The barrel came from the earlier Hotchkiss 5-barrel rotary cannon and the carriage was based on the 7.58 cm leichte Minenwerfer carriage.
 At the front of the carriage was one large storage box on each side of the gun barrel which could carry 24 rounds of ammunition, while above the storage boxes the barrel had elevated front and rear ring sights.
 A hand wheel was provided for traverse and double screws were provided for elevation.
 Towards the rear of the carriage there was a metal seat for the gunner and at the end, there was a recoil spade and towing bar.
 For transport, the gun could be attached to the minenwerfer's limber and towed by a horse or it could be pulled by 4 soldiers using a harness.
 The wheels were detachable, so the gun could be dug in and its profile lowered.
 The gun fired a 465 g armor-piercing round that was capable of penetrating 15 mm of face-hardened armor at 500 m.
 A high explosive anti-personnel round was also developed to deal with targets such as machine gun nests.

 Deployment

 The 3.7 cm TAK 1918 was to be deployed by Minenwerfer Battalions, with each receiving 32 guns.
 Training was to be conducted by instructors of the Infanteriegeschützbatterien (Infantry Gun Batteries) who would teach the new gunners anti-tank tactics.
 Each gun would have a seven-member crew consisting of a gunner, a loader, a commander, and four assistants who would provide covering fire and protection from infantry attacks.
 Two guns would form a team under the command of a four-member team consisting of a commander, a second in command, and two dispatch runners.
 The two guns would then be deployed to provide overlapping fields of fire and mutual assistance.
 An initial order for 300 guns was placed and this was soon raised to 1,020 guns.
 At the end of the war, approximately 600 guns had been delivered.

+The Bundeswehr Museum of German Defense Technology in Koblenz has one of this specimen in its collection.